 If we impose that at t = 0 the disturbance field is null in this model, high pressure and low temperature anomalies develop in one day along the eastern flank of the massif.
-When the low level wind and the upper level shear correspond to the values observed at D0 in the composites keyed on the peaks in \tilde{T}{X1} , the 1-day tendencies of the model responses in pressure and temperature are compatible to the ones observed in the composites of the reanalysis data immediately after the peaks in \tilde{T}{X1} .
-Note that from the surface pressure anomalies predicted by this mechanistic model we can evaluate a tendency on the torque along the second axis \hat{T}{X2} , which is also comparable in amplitude with the one observed.
-As many other theoretical models for orographic flows (e.g. that of Smith (1984) for instance) our model simplifies considerably the basic setup and initial conditions.
-It is used here mainly to show that mountain forces translating in EMTs that are about the amplitude found in reality are strong enough to initiate cold surges in less than few days.
-A more realistic treatment of the synoptic systems that yields to the peaks in \tilde{T}{X1} (i.e. the initial condition in the model) would certainly improve our dynamical understanding of the life-cycle of the cold surges.
+When the low-level wind and the upper-level shear correspond to the values observed at D0 in the composites keyed on the peaks in \tilde{T}{χ_1} , the 1-day tendencies of the model responses in pressure and temperature are compatible with the ones observed in the composites of the reanalysis data immediately after the peaks in T{χ_1} (Figs. 11, 13, and 14).
+Note that from the surface pressure anomalies predicted by this mechanistic model we can evaluate a tendency on the torque along the second axis \hat{T}{χ_2} , which is also comparable in amplitude to the one observed (see Table 4).
+Note nevertheless that, like many other theoretical models for orographic flows (e.g., that of Smith 1984), our model simplifies considerably the basic setup and initial conditions.
+It is used here mainly to show that mountain forces translating in EMTs that are about the amplitude found in reality are strong enough to initiate cold surges.
+A more realistic treatment of the synoptic systems that yields to the peaks in T{χ_1} (i.e., the initial condition in the model) would certainly improve our dynamical understanding of the life cycle of the cold surges.

-As our results suggest that the existence of poleward forces imposed by the mountain yields to cold surges in a linear baroclinic context, it needs to be put in perspective with the other explanations for the cold surges that have been proposed in the past.
+Since our results suggest that the existence of poleward mountain forces yields to cold surges in a linear baroclinic context, it needs to be put in perspective with the other explanations for cold surges that have been proposed in the past.
 In many aspects they actually complement them.
-Some theories attribute the clockwise displacement of cold surges to topographic Rossby or Kelvin waves (e.g. Hsu 1987; Compo et al. 1999, and refs. therein).
-Other theories attribute the equatorward propagation of the cold surges to nonlinear processes, where the cold advection by the meridional wind is the main contributor.
-This interpretation is in good part supported by model and diagnostic studies (e.g. Sumi 1983; Colle and Mass 1995; Garreaud 2000).
-All these theories for the cold surge propagation request the presence of a preexisting inversion near or below the mountain top, and do not take into account the background flow.
+Some theories attribute the clockwise displacement of cold surges to topographic Rossby or Kelvin waves (e.g., Hsu 1987; Compo et al. 1999, and references therein).
+Other theories attribute the equatorward propagation of the cold surges to nonlinear processes where the cold advection by the meridional wind is the main contributor.
+This interpretation is in good part supported by model and diagnostic studies (e.g., Sumi 1983; Colle and Mass 1995; Garreaud 2000).
+All of these theories for the cold surge propagation require the presence of a preexisting inversion near or below the mountain top and do not take into account the background flow.

-However, Reason (1994) has suggested that linear mechanisms and the effect of the background flow are important to provide a large scale preconditioning of the cold surges at least over the Andes and TP.
-Our model, by taking into account the interaction of the large scale background flow with the orography, follows this line of work.
-It explains how the mountain forcing can trigger the initial development of a cold surge by building up rapidly the dome of cold air in which low level orographically trapped sub-synoptic disturbances can subsequently develop (Fig. 12a).
+However, Reason (1994) has suggested that linear mechanisms and the effect of the background flow are important to provide a large-scale preconditioning of the cold surges, at least over the Andes and TP.
+Our model, by taking into account the interaction of the large-scale background flow with the orography, follows this line of work.
+It explains how the mountain forcing can trigger the initial development of a cold surge by building up rapidly the dome of cold air in which low-level orographically trapped subsynoptic disturbances can subsequently develop (Fig. 12a).